The IPSF Board of Directors is passionately committed to public safety in our community.

 Melissa Proffitt is the Office Managing Partner of the Indianapolis Office of Ice Miller LLP, former Managing Partner of the Firm, co-chairs the Employee Benefits Practice Group, chairs the Agribusiness Group, chairs the Energy Group, and is responsible for business development initiatives for the Firm.
 Melissa concentrates her practice in employee benefits, on both regional and international levels, with a focus on welfare benefit plans and qualified plans, including plan formation and design.
 Her practice as chair of the Agribusiness Group and Energy Group involve representation of numerous agriculture and energy related clients with regard to all legal needs.

-Mr. Molendorp is chairman of the board and former CEO of American United Mutual Insurance Holding Company (AUMIHC), the parent of OneAmerica Financial Partners, Inc. He leads OneAmerica’s nationwide network of companies and affiliates.
+Mr. Molendorp is former chairman of the board and CEO of American United Mutual Insurance Holding Company (AUMIHC), the parent of OneAmerica Financial Partners, Inc. He led OneAmerica’s nationwide network of companies and affiliates.
 Molendorp has more than 37 years of experience in the insurance and financial services industry.
 Dayton has a Bachelor of Science degree in math and business administration from Westmar College in LeMars, Iowa and served four years in the U.S. Air Force.

 Mr. Ball is the retired Chief of Strategic Initiatives for Indianapolis EMS and is a Tactical Medic with the Indianapolis Metropolitan Police Department’s SWAT and EOD teams.
 He previously was a paramedic with the Telluride, Colorado Fire Protection District and a member of the San Miguel County Sheriff’s Department Search & Rescue team.
 Nick practiced as a CPA for three years, spent over nine years in commercial banking, was the CFO of a technology company and then a co-founder and CFO of a high-tech start-up.
 Mr. Ball received his B.S. in business from the Indiana University Kelley School of Business, completed the Executive Education Program in Corporate Financial Management from Harvard Graduate School of Business, and received his A.S. degree in Paramedic Science from the Indiana University School of Medicine.
 He is a member of the Indiana CPA Society and a registered paramedic with the National Registry of Emergency Medical Technicians.